 Learn how to create online games using Strix Cloud with our video tutorials!

-Riku is eager to create an online game so that she can meet with Emma once again.
+so Riku asked Apollo to help her create an online game that way she could meet with Emma again.

 Apollo the AI Cat